samfrances/udacity-kalah/README.md

      - Provides ranking info for individual Users (name, win_loss_ratio).
  - **UserRankingsForm**
      - Provides a list of UserRankingInfoForm forms.
+ - **GameHistoryForm**
+     - Provides a list of moves giving the history of a game.
+Each move is given as an integer representing the house chosen in that turn.
  - **StringMessage**
     - General purpose String container.